Have you ever considered your brand positioning?

 Think about how you want your business to be visualized.

-When we started designing the logo for Digifloat we spent days looking for ideas.
-Here are a few sites that helped us the most:
+When we started designing the logo for Digifloat, we spent days looking for ideas.
+Here are a few design inspiration websites that helped us the most:

 • Pinterest